cmo84/xr-image-carousel/README.md

 The application is built with a modular architecture and comes with a suite of utility scripts for easy content management and local deployment on Windows.

+## Features

+### Modular Architecture
+The application logic is broken down into distinct JavaScript modules, each handling a specific responsibility (e.g., player controls, art management, UI).
+This makes the code easier to maintain and understand.

+### Dual VR and AR Modes
+* **VR Mode:** Provides a fully immersive, opaque environment for viewing galleries.
+Launched via `run_vr_windows.bat`.
+* **AR Mode:** Allows viewing the gallery as an overlay in your real-world environment.
+It requires a secure (HTTPS) connection, which is handled automatically by `run_ar_windows.bat`.

+**Note:** AR Mode only works directly from the native browser in the VR device.
+There is no API available for AR when using Steam Link or the Oculus/Meta Desktop connections, but VR mode **is** available when using these PC Link options.

+### Dynamic Gallery System
+Galleries are not hardcoded.
+The application loads content based on a `galleries.json` file, which can be populated by scanning the `/images` directory for valid gallery folders (those containing a `manifest.json`).

+### Content Management Scripts
+A suite of Windows batch scripts automates common content management tasks:
+* `unzip_and_manifest.bat`: Extracts images from `.zip` archives and automatically creates the necessary `manifest.json` file for each gallery.
+* `update_galleries.bat`: Scans for all valid galleries and updates the main `galleries.json` file that the application uses to list them.
+* `manifest.bat`: A utility script that can be placed inside a single, unzipped folder of images to generate a manifest just for that folder.

+### In-VR User Experience
+* **3D Menu:** A fully interactive menu system works in VR, allowing users to select galleries using their controller's laser pointer.
+* **Controller Guide:** An attachable help panel that displays the controller layout and button actions.
+* **Debugging Console:** An in-VR console can be toggled to show log messages and errors, aiding development and troubleshooting without needing to remove the headset.

 ## **Tech Stack**

 * **3D Engine:** [Three.js](https://threejs.org/)